EXCLUSIVE-Motor racing-Ecclestone denies arrest, says gun had no bullets

 Sao Paulo state public security office confirmed in a statement to Reuters on Thursday that a businessman was arrested for possession of a firearm at Campinas' airport, but did not name him directly. .

-"I was never arrested," said Ecclestone, who confirmed that he had to pay 6,060 reais ($1,260) bail before being allowed to leave.
+"I was never arrested," said Ecclestone, who does not speak Portuguese and confirmed that he had to pay 6,060 reais ($1,260) bail before being allowed to leave.

 "They wanted it in local currency which we never had," he added.
 "So there was another drama trying to find the money.
 I was leaving the country, I didn't have any local money.